 October 1, 2021 the Department of Mines, Minerals and Energy was rebranded as the Virginia Department of Energy (Virginia Energy).

 Sand Pit, Gloucester County

 Statewide, there are approximately 440 non-fuel mines covering about 17,000 acres, which are permitted and regulated by Mineral Mining.
 These include quarries, sand and gravel pits, and other surface and underground mining operations.
 Learn More »

 Mineral Mining is located in Charlottesville, Virginia (contact us).
 We have mine inspectors located throughout the State with Permitting, Training, Certification and Technical specialists in our Charlottesville facility.

 Virginia has a rich history in mining; mining in has taken place in our state in one form or another since man’s initial habitation of the land.
 Gold, copper, arsenic, manganese, iron, and many other minerals have all been mined in Virginia.
 Sand, clay, limestone, granite, slate, mineral sands, vermiculite, and kyanite are examples of minerals currently being mined in Virginia.

 Large portions of the minerals mined are extracted for the construction of roads and commercial and residential buildings.
 However, there are other minerals mined that are used for agriculture, high temperature ceramics, and the making of glass.
-Over 80 million tons of non-fuel minerals are mined in Virginia annually and contribute approximately $450 million to the economy while providing approximately 5,000 direct jobs.
+In 2021, over 72 million tons of non-fuel minerals were mined in Virginia and contributed approximately $1.6 billion to the economy while providing over 6,600 direct jobs in the Commonwealth.